IvonGu/lectures-1/README.md

 * S. Few, Show Me the Numbers: Designing Tables and Graphs to Enlighten, Second Edition, Analytics Press, 2012
 * L. Wilkinson and M. Friendly, [History Corner: The History of the Cluster Heat Map](https://www.cs.uic.edu/~wilkinson/Publications/heatmap.pdf), The American Statistician, Vol 63, No 2, May 2009

-*Lab*: **Statistical Plots using Matplotlib and Seaborn**
+*Lab*: **Statistical plots using Matplotlib and Seaborn**
 * Scatterplot and scatterplot matrix
 * Matrix reordering, clustering and bi-clustering
 * Time series plotting, autocorrelation plot

 ---
 #### Week 9.
-Model Evaluation
+Model evaluation

-In this week, we will introduce standard statistical plots used for the performance evaluation of statistical models and machine learning algorithms for classification tasks.
+In this week, we will introduce standard statistical plots for the performance evaluation of statistical models and machine learning algorithms for classification.
 We will introduce standard statistical plots for assessing the performance of binary classifiers, such as receiver operating characteristic (ROC) and precision-recall (PR) curves.
 We will learn how to interpret these plots and discuss their advantages and limitations.

 We will also discuss various standard metrics used for assessing the performance of binary classifiers, such as accuracy, area under the curve (AUC) and Gini coefficient, discuss their relation to the ROC curve, as well as their advantages and limitations.